-FORM OF CERTIFICTE TO BE PRODUCED BY OTHER BACKWARD CLASSES NCL) APPLYING FOR ADMISSION TO CENTRAL EDUCATIONAL INSTITUTIONS (CEIs), UNDER THE GOVERNMENT OF INDIA
+FORM OF CERTIFICTE TO BE PRODUCED BY OTHER BACKWARD CLASSES NCL) APPLYING FOR ADMISSION TO CENTRAL EDUCATIONAL INSTITUTIONS (CEIS).
+UNDER THE GOVERNMENT OF INDIA

-This to certify that Shri/Smt./Kum ^{ı} Village/ To wn Distric Son/ t/ Divis Daug sion hter of Shri/S Smt. in the State/L Jnion Territo ory 0. belongs to JUL DIT nmunity that is recogr nized as a back ward clas Government ated of India , Mini stry of Social justice and Empowe rment's Reso olution No. Shri/S mt./Kui m.
-Dis and on of the his/ her family ore dinarily State/ U reside nion Ter (-) in This is the also Gover nment of India, De partment belong to the t of Personnel & dated 09/03/200 persons/ Training C sections D.M.
-No. (Cream 36012/2 y Layer) 2/93 Estt mentior (SCT) c dated C Column 3 8/09/93 3 of the which is Sche s ame dule to ended b the Place: Distric ct Magistra ate/
+This to certify that Shri/Smt./Kum Son/ ıghter of Shri/S 3mt. /illage/ Towi Distric t/ Divi in the State/l Jnion Territ ory belongs to t he co ommunity that is s recogr nized as a back ward clas r Government dated of India, Ministry of Social . justice and Empow erment's Res olution No. Shri/S mt./Ku m.
+Diet trict/Division and his s/ her family ore dinarily reside Union Te ' ' in This is the Gover nment of India, De epartmei T belong to the at of Personnel & dated 09/03/2004 persons/ se Training O.M ections (Cr M. No. 360 12/2 2/93 Estt .
+(SCT) c dated 0 Columr 08/09/93 3 of the which e Sch is am edule to ended o the Place: , , Commiss Dated: Any ot her Co mpeten t Authorit (With , of the O ffice)

-Place: District Magistrate/

-Deputy Commissioner/

-Dated: Any other Competent Authority

-(With seal of the Office)

-Please delete word(s) which are not applicable.

-As listed in the Annexure (for FORM OBC NCL).

-The authority issuing the certificate needs to mention the details of Resolution of Government of India, in which the caste of the candidate is mentioned as OBC.

-As amended from time to time.
+- Please delete word(s) which are not applicable. - As listed in the Annexure (for FORM OBC NCL). - \\\\ The authority issuing the certificate needs to mention the details of Resolution of Government of India, in which the caste of the candidate is mentioned as OBC. - \\\\\ As amended from time to time.

-- The term 'Ordinarily resides' used here will have the same meaning as in Section 20 of the Representation of the people Act, (a) 1950. - (b) The authorities competent to issue Caste Certificates are indicated below:

-District Magistrate/ Additional Magistrate/ Collector/ Deputy Commissioner/ Additional Deputy Commissioner/ Deputy Collector/ 1st Class Magistrate/ Sub Divisional magistrate/ Taluka Magistrate/ Executive Magistrate/ Extra Assistant Commissioner (not below the rank of 1st Class Stipendiary Magistrate).
-Chief Presidency Magistrate/ Additional Chief Presidency Magistrate/ Presidency Magistrate. (i)
+- The term 'Ordinarily resides' used here will have the same meaning as in Section 20 of the Representation of the people Act, (a) - The authorities competent to issue Caste Certificates are indicated below: (b) - District Magistrate/ Additional Magistrate/ Collector/ Deputy Commissioner/ Additional Deputy Commissioner/ Deputy Collector/ 1st Class Magistrate/ Sub Divisional magistrate/ Taluka Magistrate/ Executive Magistrate/ Extra Assistant Commissioner (not below the rank of 1st Class Stipendiary Magistrate).

-- (ii) - Revenue Office not below the rank of Tehsildar' and (iii) - Sub Divisional Officer of the area where the candidate and/or his family resides. (iv)
+Chief Presidency Magistrate/ Additional Chief Presidency Magistrate/ Presidency Magistrate. (i) - (ii) - Revenue Office not below the rank of Tehsildar' and (iii) - (iv) Sub Divisional Officer of the area where the candidate and/or his family resides.

-Form - V Certificate of Disability (In case of amputation or complete permanent paralysis of limbs or dwarfism and in case of blindness) [See rule 18 (1)]
+Form - V

+Certificate of Disability

+(In case of amputation or complete permanent paralysis of limbs or dwarfism and in case of blindness)

+[See rule 18 (1)]